NSF: Unlocking Science’s Frontiers

 Who is eligible to receive NSF funding?

 NSF funding is available to a wide range of individuals and institutions.
 Eligibility criteria vary depending on the specific funding program, but generally, researchers, scientists, educators, and institutions such as universities and non-profit organizations can apply for NSF funding.
 International collaborations are also encouraged, although certain restrictions may apply.
-It is important to review the specific eligibility outlined in the funding program’s guidelines before submitting a proposal.
+It is important to review the specific eligibility requirements outlined in the funding program’s guidelines before submitting a proposal.

 Leave a Comment